cca/vault_invenio/notes/notes.md

 https://discord.com/channels/692989811736182844/724974365451747329/1065248477505929246
 - [x] add (and make default?) a Copyright license field
 - [x] test the file integrity check report
+- [ ] permissions & groups: how granular? can we create groups that see certain items?
+- [ ] SSO

 ## Running InvenioRDM